tunaranch/whatsbrisbanereading/readme.md

 ## Running

-Check out, and open index.html in a browser.
+Check out, and open index.html in a browser, or visit http://tunaranch.github.io/whatsbrisbanereading/

 ## TODO